 Relax and Unwind

 Stay in a dreamy estate home on your Winston Salem travels at the Graylyn Estate.
-This historical residence was built in 1874 for the Bowman Gray family, the former president and chairman of R.J.
-Reynolds Tobacco Company.
-It’s bewildering driving down the tree-lined path to arrive at the massive stone mansion, an 85-room boutique hotel and conference center filled with beautiful antiques but updated with necessary modern conveniences.
+Bowman Gray, the former president and chairman of R.J.
+Reynolds Tobacco Company, built this historical residence in 1874 for his family.
+It’s bewildering driving down the tree-lined path to arrive at the massive stone mansion, an 85-room boutique hotel, and conference center filled with beautiful antiques but updated with necessary modern conveniences.

-While Graylyn Estates doesn’t have a formal restaurant, they still serve food, delicious food, at your request and reservation.
-I had breakfast two mornings, included in some packages, with perfect Eggs Benedict, French Toast, and breakfast meats.
+While Graylyn Estates doesn’t have a formal restaurant, they still serve food, delicious food at your request and with reservations.
+I had breakfast included in my hotel stay and loved every bite of the Eggs Benedict, French Toast, and breakfast meats.
 My friend and I enjoyed a beautifully-plated salmon meal with a tasty sauce and creamy risotto for dinner.

 Graylyn Estate is a proud member of the elite Historic Hotels of America group.

-Murals are abundant in Winston Salem, and I found some great ones.
-The biggest number of them seems to be around Trade and Liberty Streets.
+Artistic murals are abundant in Winston Salem, and I found some great ones.
+The most considerable number of them seems to be around Trade and Liberty Streets.
 You’ll also find some cultural shops there selling goods from around the world.

 Step inside Flour Box Tea Room to sip a spot of tea, enjoy finger sandwiches and sweets, or have a traditional lunch; it’s your call.
 This beautiful restaurant is inside the Henry F. Shaffner House bed and breakfast, offering seven tastefully-decorated guest rooms.
 You’ll get an overload of delicious eats, tasty tea, and a cultural experience when you come for afternoon tea.